-Franklin Distributors, LLC (Distributors) and/or its affiliates may provide financial support to securities dealers that sell shares of Franklin Templeton funds, or participate in the offering of variable insurance products that invest in the Trust (VIP Qualifying Dealers); such financial support may be made by payments from Distributors' and/or its affiliates' resources, including from Distributors' retention of underwriting concessions and, in the case of Rule 12b-1 share classes, from payments to Distributors under such plans.
+Franklin Distributors, LLC (Distributors) and/or its affiliates may provide financial support to insurance companies that use the Funds as underlying investment options for their variable contracts, securities dealers that sell shares of Franklin Templeton funds, or participate in the offering of variable insurance products that invest in the Trust (VIP Qualifying Dealers) or other financial intermediaries (together, the intermediaries).
+Such financial support may be made by payments from Distributors' and/or its affiliates' resources, including from Distributors' retention of underwriting concessions and, in the case of Rule 12b-1 share classes, from payments to Distributors under such plans.

-Distributors makes these payments in connection with VIP Qualifying Dealers' efforts to educate financial advisors about our funds.
-A number of factors will be considered in determining payments, including such dealer's sales, assets and redemption rates, and the quality of the dealer's relationship with Distributors.
+Distributors makes these payments to intermediaries for the provision of services to contract holders, or for marketing support in connection with efforts to educate financial advisors or for the provision of other services which may facilitate, directly or indirectly, investment in the Funds.
+A number of factors will be considered in determining payments, including an intermediary's sales, assets and redemption rates, the nature and quality of any servicing provided to the Funds, and the quality of an intermediary's relationship with Distributors.
 Distributors will, on an annual basis, determine the advisability of continuing these payments.
 To the extent permitted by SEC and FINRA rules and other applicable laws and regulations, Distributors and/or its affiliates may pay or allow other promotional incentives or payments to dealers.
 Sale of shares of the Funds, as well as shares of other Franklin Templeton funds. is not considered a factor in the selection of securities dealers to execute the Funds' portfolio transactions.
 Accordingly, the allocation of portfolio transactions for execution by VIP Qualifying Dealers is not considered marketing support payments.

-You can find further details in the SAI about the payments made by Distributors and/or its affiliates and the services provided by your VIP Qualifying Dealer.
+You can find further details in the SAI about the payments made by Distributors and/or its affiliates and the services provided by your insurance company, VIP Qualifying Dealer or other financial intermediary.
 While your insurance company's fees and charges are generally disclosed in the insurance contract prospectus, your VIP Qualifying Dealer may charge you additional fees or commissions other than those disclosed in this prospectus.
-You can ask your insurance company and VIP Qualifying Dealer for information about any payments they receive from Distributors and/or its affiliates and any services they provide, as well as about fees and/or commissions they charge.
+You can ask your insurance company, VIP Qualifying Dealer or other financial intermediary for information about any payments they receive from Distributors and/or its affiliates and any services they provide, as well as about fees and/or commissions they charge.
 These payments and other fees and charges are not reflected in the fee table included in this prospectus.
 Additional disclosure may be included in the insurance contract prospectus.